DonaH/TicTacToe/README.md

   * script.js
   * style.css

 ######Player X and Player O takes turn to click the Tic Tac Toe board.
 Winner will be announced and you can start "New Game" again!
-Enough set, try it out & let me know what you think.
+Enough said, try it out & let me know what you think.